 When we sing freely, without being concerned about what another person may be thinking, our voice sounds rich and open.
 Consider the shower singer.
 With just the right acoustics, the body soaped up with lather and very relaxed, we sing like nobody's listening.
 Our singing seems to reverberate from somewhere else - outside of us.
 "Not bad", we tell ourselves.
 Then we continue singing.

 Why You Should Sing

 Let me begin by saying that singing is your natural birthright.
 In fact, as you took your very first breath upon entrance into this glorious world, the first sound you made (in the form of a cry) was a descending 5 tone scale.
 Whaaa!..could be heard several rooms down the corridor.
 Your sound was supported by air from the diaphragmatic muscle and into those tiny little lungs.
 Furthermore, your first sound was perfectly placed resonating with a full vibration and not an ounce of fear present.
 What a performer!

-Singing exercises your lungs.
-As you learn how to breathe by using the diaphragm (your breathing muscle), you exhale toxins (carbon monoxide) and inhale pure oxygen.
+Did you know that singing exercises your lungs?
+As you breathe by using the diaphragm (your breathing muscle), you exhale toxins (carbon monoxide) and inhale pure oxygen.

-Singing is fun.
-A good way to start your day is with a song (Oh what a beautiful mor'nin).
+Singing is also fun.
+A good way to start your day is with a song (Oh what a beautiful morning).

-Professor Graham Welch of the University of London has studied developmental and medical aspects of singing for 30 years and says.
+Professor Graham Welch of the University of London has studied developmental and medical aspects of singing for 30 years and has this to say:

 Psychologically it has the positive effect of reducing stress levels through the action of the endocrine system which is linked to the sense of emotional well-being.”

 There are many more benefits that can be added to this list.
-But mostly, singing must be a joy to be had by all.
+But mostly, singing is a joy to be had by all.

 © 2010 Audrey Hunt